(PASTOR + ARTIST)

 In addition to her work with A Sanctified Art, Lisle travels widely to work with congregations and communities of faith.
 She leads creative retreats of all kinds, facilitates communities in creating large-scale art together, live paints for worship and events, and creates commissioned art for churches and individuals.
 As an ordained Minister of the Word and Sacrament in the Presbyterian Church (USA), she approaches her work as an artist primarily through the lenses of pastor and theologian, and vice versa.
 Her unique calling is to fully integrate both of these roles in ministry to serve the wider Church.

-After many years away, Lisle and her husband moved back to the beautiful blue ridge mountains to live in her hometown, Black Mountain, NC.
-Lisle lives for creative opportunities of all kinds, the intersections of art and justice, yoga, mountains, and long walks with her energetic pup, Max.
+After many years away, Lisle and her husband Paul moved back to the beautiful blue ridge mountains to live in her hometown, Black Mountain, NC.
+Lisle lives for creative opportunities of all kinds, the intersections of art and justice, yoga, mountains, and long walks with her energetic pups, Max and Maven.